TGAC/grassroots-service-field-trial/readme.md

 Add a Field Trial to the system.
 Following the same nomenclature as BrAPI, a Field Trial contains multiple Studies.
 This is equivalent to an Investigation in MIAPPE.
+It is described in the [user](https://grassroots.tools/docs/user/services/field_trial/submit_trial.md) guide for this service.
+As well as the common `so:image` and
+`database` configuration options, it has a number of additional parameters.

+These are:

+*	**cache_path**: When generating the programmes, you can choose that rather than generate these files each time, they can be generated after each submission or edit of that programme and then stored for future access.
+This key specifies the directory to use to store these files
+*	**view_trial_url**: When a trial has been submitted or edited, it can be useful to give the submitter a direct link to view the trial in the field trials portal.
+The system will automatically append the trial's unique identifier to this value and present the resultant web address to the user.